unChaz/sci-fi-5e/srd/mechanics/core_mechanics.md

 **Darkness** creates a heavily obscured area.

-Characters face darkness outdoors at night (even most moonlit nights), within the confines of an unlit dungeon or a subterranean vault, or in an area of magical darkness.
+Characters face darkness outdoors at night (even most moonlit nights), within the confines of an unlit dungeon or a subterranean vault, or in an area of tek darkness.

 ##### Blindsight